-The Cobblestone Ranch is a sheep operation based on private property and on federal wildlife refuge lands managed specifically for wildlife habitat.
+The Cobblestone Ranch is a sheep and cattle operation based on private property and on federal wildlife refuge lands managed specifically for wildlife habitat.
 Breanna Owens runs approximately two hundred ewes (with expansion plans over the next few years to increase to five hundred ewes).
 She uses a rotational grazing strategy on the refuge with the overall goal of maintaining and enhancing wildlife habitat and specific goals of reducing thatch, shrub and weed control, and stimulating new herbaceous growth.
 She moves the sheep one to two times a week, in paddocks ranging from one to five acres depending on seasonality and management objectives.
 Owens sells lambs as grass-fed and -finished either as feeder lambs to a direct marketer or as finished lambs to a regional processor.
 She plans on transitioning a portion of the flock to organic and selling through a regional CSA.

 Meet the mentors

 Bre grew up in Butte County where her family had a cow/calf ranch and opportunities abound to enjoy wide-open, productive ranch and timber lands that support an array of flora and fauna.
 She attended Chico State, completing a B.S. degree in Agriculture with an emphasis in Wildland/Range Science.
-She enjoys working with a team that recognizes the opportunities created by engaging diverse stakeholders in conservation efforts and that strive each day to realize the mutual goals of birders, ecologists, and ranchers.
+She enjoys working with a team that recognizes the opportunities created by engaging diverse stakeholders in conservation efforts and that strive each day to realize the mutual goals of conservation scientists and ranchers.

 Cobblestone ranch is fairly new with lots of potential for growth and possibilities for additional enterprises.